Skip to Content

 You get access to spots that aren’t usually open to the public, as well as free access to spots that usually charge an admission fee, so it’s definitely worth visiting.

-Doors Open is happening from May 27th to 28th, 2023 this year!
+Doors Open is happening on May 25th and 26th of this year!

 OCAD GradEx Exhibition in Toronto